West Shore (Harrisburg)

-The West Shore of the Harrisburg area is a group of western suburbs of Harrisburg, Pennsylvania in proximity to the right bank of the Susquehanna River.
-This distinct area is located mainly in eastern Cumberland County but also in SE Perry County and far northern York County.
-The substantial width of the river adjacent to Harrisburg contributes to the local perception of the existence of an East Shore and a West Shore.
+The West Shore of the Harrisburg area is a group of suburbs of Harrisburg, Pennsylvania which are located to the west of the Susquehanna River.
+The Susquehanna River is very wide near Harrisburg, and that contributes to the perception, at least among the local inhabitants, that the East Shore and West Shore have distinct identities.
+The West Shore area includes parts of eastern Cumberland County, southeastern Perry County and northern York County.

 The Patriot-News has a West Shore edition for local news and the Pennsylvania Turnpike (Interstate 76) junction with Interstate 83 located just south of New Cumberland in Fairview Township, York County is named the Harrisburg West Shore Interchange.
 The West Shore Farmers Market is located in Lemoyne.
 The West Shore School District includes municipalities in Cumberland and York Counties.

 List of communities

 The communities commonly considered on the West Shore include the following: